e2b-dev/E2B/DEV.md

 - share tracing modules between task drivers
 - parametrize buckets and mount paths
 - enable simpler debugging
+- Remove supervisord and just use systemd for both nomad and consul

 ### API
 - Add monitoring to the envs routes